Jackbox Games: Drawful 2 (2016)

 Drawful 2 is a standalone game released on June 21, 2016, for Windows, OS X, PlayStation 4, Nintendo Switch, and Xbox One.
 It follows the same format of Drawful from The Jackbox Party Pack and is played by at least three players and up to eight players.
 Players are presented with a silly phrase they must try to draw out on a canvas.
 The picture is then shown to all players, who attempt to guess the original phrase, with points awarded to players who select that phrase, and to players who have their response voted as the "correct" phrase.
 Drawful 2 has added features, such as allowing players to use two colors for their drawings.
 The game includes support for user-generated phrases which are created in a similar party-oriented manner as the game itself, which then can be shared with other players via a code.

 Quiplash 2: InterLASHional (2020)

 Quiplash 2 InterLASHional was released on April 8, 2020, as a newer version of Quiplash 2 that was originally released in 2016 as part of The Jackbox Party Pack 3.
-Jackbox developed the InterLASHional version following the onset of the COVID-19 pandemic that forced many people to stay home on lockdown; the various Jackbox Party Packs had become popular games played over streaming network services to help people pass the time and created a large influx of players.
+Jackbox developed the InterLASHional version following the onset of the COVID-19 pandemic that forced many people to stay home due to resulting lockdown restrictions; the various Jackbox Party Packs had become popular games played over streaming network services to help people pass the time and created a large influx of players.
 Jackbox saw that many of these were non-English speakers, leading them to decide to create the standalone of Quiplash 2 with translations for French, Italian, German, and Spanish in addition to English.

+The Jackbox Survey Scramble (2024)

+The Jackbox Survey Scramble was released on October 24, 2024.

+Trivia Murder Party 3 (2026)

+Trivia Murder Party 3 is a stand-alone game that was originally announced for release in Fall 2025, but has since been delayed to 2026.